Vanessa Golden joins MCAS Cherry Point SMP

+Marine Corps Air Station (MCAS) Cherry Point has a new Single Marine Program (SMP) Coordinator!
+Assuming the role on Feb.
+7, 2022, Vanessa Golden looks forward to working with the air station's service members and providing them with meaningful opportunities.

+"I really like being the advocate for the Marines," Golden said.
+"I'm trying to find the balance of what the Marines want from the program and what I can offer and bring to the table."

-Vanessa Golden stands outside her office alongside the Single Marine Program banner at Marine Corps Air Station (MCAS) Cherry Point, North Carolina, April 7, 2022.
-The primary mission and focus of the SMP is to enhance the quality of life and improve the morale and well-being of all single and unaccompanied Service Members stationed at MCAS Cherry Point.
-(U.S. Marine Corps photo by Lance Cpl.
-Jacob Bertram)
+The primary mission and focus of the SMP is to enhance the quality of life and improve the morale and well-being of all single and unaccompanied service members stationed at MCAS Cherry Point.
+Additionally, for service members interested in giving back to the community, the SMP offers several volunteer opportunities through a number of organizations and community events, such as Rocktoberfest and Trunk or Treat.

+A Marine Corps veteran herself, Golden was happy to find a role that allows her to be involved with the military community and actively work to bring Marines together in positive and beneficial ways.

+"I thrive whenever I'm around people and just communicating and getting to help," said Golden.
+"I hope that I can bring more Marines to be involved in the community.
+To have fun and go on trips and just really enjoy being in the Marine Corps."

 |Date Taken: